radical-data/queering-the-map/README.md

 ## Testing

-For testing the database make sure that the `pgTap` extension is enabled in postgres ([more info](https://supabase.com/docs/guides/database/extensions/pgtap))
-Aftwerards you can run:
+For testing the database make sure that the `pgTap` extension is enabled in postgres ([more info](https://supabase.com/docs/guides/database/extensions/pgtap)).
+Afterwards, you can run: `supabase test db`.
-`supabase test db`

 ## Deploying and Building for production